mdgsaruar710344/javascript-mini-projects/README.md

 # javascript
-This repository actually holds all my practise codes through my learning process of Javascript.
+This repository actually holds all my practice  codes through my learning process of Javascript.